DrVoldemort1/rick-morty-app/README.md

 # RickMortyApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9 by Viictor Joaquin Gonzalez Mundo

 ## Before all install the node dependencies